 - Lean Steak

 - Milk (This includes fortified milk options like soy or rice milk, which are alternatives to cow’s milk)

 Protein Supplements Are Equally Useful

-At this point, you may be wondering if you need to supplement your protein intake with protein powders.
-The truth is, supplements can help you boost your intake, alongside a balanced diet.
+You may wonder if you need to supplement your protein intake with protein powders.
+The truth is that supplements can help you boost your intake alongside a balanced diet.

-This can help limit the number of amino acids you lose as a result of training.
+This can help limit the number of amino acids you lose due to training.
 They also provide a convenient way to get your daily protein quota in one meal, and some people do better with supplements than whole foods.

 Whey protein powder is the best choice for those looking to bulk up and gain muscle mass.
 It has been shown to provide the most benefits for people in this situation.
 Whey is a fast-digesting protein that gets into your muscles quickly, providing them with the nourishment they need after a strenuous workout.

 Casein, on the other hand, is the slowest digesting form of protein available.
 Its amino acids are released over several hours.
 This makes it most useful for people looking to maintain/gain lean muscle or anyone who doesn’t like eating six times a day.

 If you’re looking to bulk up and add strength, a smart plan would be to take supplements if you can’t get enough protein from your diet.
 Whey powder is a great way to make sure you’re getting enough amino acids, especially if you find it difficult to eat six meals per day.